rdnt/ledctl3poc/README.md

 - Lightweight: pluggable networking (main implementation will be JSON over websockets), allowing easier testing of the protocol and using different implementations.
 - Ability to embed effects engines (sources) and renderers (sinks) into the same binary, allowing for server-rendered effects for better performance and ease of use.

 I am currently developing this architecture in my free time and in the open.
-If you are interesting in contributing/collaborating, please reach out to me via Discord (rdnt).
+If you are interested in contributing/collaborating, please reach out to me via Discord (rdnt).